How to Scale Paid User Acquisition in 2023: A 5-Step Process for Success

 Mobile App User Acquisition: Optimization and Testing Phase Activities

+3. Cross-area optimization: since we are checking all the areas that are not directly linked to paid user acquisition but still have the potential to impact the outcomes, these activities may create a difference in comparison to your competition.
 For example, in this group, we have the App Store Optimization activity, the Custom Product Pages test, and the onboarding optimization.

 Phase Five Activities Output